rshah731/Menu/README.md

-Created a sushi menu using Swift UI and Xcode.
+Created a sushi menu using Swift and Xcode.